Virginia Window Tint Laws — Complete Guide

 Penalties for Illegal Tint in Virginia

-Virginia law restricts certain tint colors: Red, amber, and yellow not permitted.
-These colors are prohibited regardless of whether you have a medical exemption.
+Virginia prohibits certain tint colors: red, amber, and yellow are not permitted on any window.
+Additionally, tint reflectivity cannot exceed 20%.
+These restrictions apply regardless of whether you have a medical exemption.

 Medical Exemptions to Virginia Tint Laws